Every complete atomic Boolean algebra is the ideal lattice of a cBCK-algebra: BCK-algebras of functions

-Let $X$ be any set and $\T$ a simple cBCK-chain.
-Put the set of all functions from $X$ to $\T$.
-When $X$ and $\T$ are understood, we will write $\mc{F}$ instead of $\mc{F}(X,\T)$.
-The set $\mc{F}$ becomes a cBCK-algebra with pointwise operation $(f\bdot g)(x)=f(x)\bdot_\T g(x)$, where the zero element is the zero function $\0$.
-A partial proof is given in the author's PhD thesis \cite{evans20}, though it omits some of the more tedious details.
-This algebra is a generalization of Example 1 from \cite{it78}.
-We will use $\leq$ to denote the order on both $\mc{F}$ and $\T$, and it will always be clear from context.
+In this section we show how the above theorem is a special case of a more general result.
+Let $X$ be any set and $\A$ a non-trivial cBCK-algebra.
+Put the set of all functions from $X$ to $\A$.
+When $X$ and $\A$ are understood, we will write $\mc{F}$ instead of $\mc{F}(X,\A)$.
+The set $\mc{F}$ becomes a cBCK-algebra with pointwise operation $(f\bdot g)(x)=f(x)\bdot_\A g(x)$, where the zero element is the zero function $\0$.
+This algebra is a generalization of Example 1 from \cite{it78}, and a version also appears as Example 7 of the author's PhD thesis \cite{evans20}.
+We will use $\leq$ to denote the order on both $\mc{F}$ and $\A$, and it will always be clear from context.
+We note that the semilattice operation $\meet$ on $\mc{F}$ is also given pointwise; that is, $(f\meet g)(x)=f(x)\meet_\A g(x)$.

 For $f\in\mc{F}$, define the \textit{support} of $f$ to be